priyansh2313/Automated-file-sorting-using-python/README.md

-DISCLAIMER: U have to first create folders for repsective music , images , documents for the arrangement anywhere on your pc.
+DISCLAIMER: U have to first create folders for repsective music , images , documents for the arrangement anywhere on your pc and update the respective file path in the code as per mentioned on the it and then only it will work.